-Arkema has a unique know-how in the chemistry of the castor plant, a non-edible plant, from which a wide range of high-performance long-chain biosourced polyamides (Rilsan® polyamide 11 range) are produced.
+Arkema has a unique know-how in the chemistry of the castor plant, a non-edible plant, from which a wide range of high-performance long-chain biosourced polyamides (Rilsan® polyamide 11 range) and linear oleochemical building blocks (Oleris® range) are produced.

-Many finished products are already made from these biopolymers: soles of sports shoes, eyeglasses, casing of cell phones, auto parts, etc. Today, 5 biorefineries of the Group are manufacturing products from plants.
+Many finished products are already made from these biopolymers: soles of sports shoes, eyeglasses, casing of cell phones, auto parts, etc. and carbon-neutral Oleris® oleochemicals are widely used in the synthesis of high-performance lubricants, bio-based plasticizers, agrochemicals and pharmaceuticals, fragrances and flavors, natural ingredients for cosmetics, etc. Today, 5 biorefineries of the Group are manufacturing products from plants.

 Our bio-based processes prove that you can use renewable feedstock to make technical, cost-competitive products that meet a real market demand."